Bicycling has been on the rise in the US over the past decade

 The Dont's Of Biking to Work

-- Don’t ride too close to parked cars.
-While you certainly want to give drivers enough room to safely pass around you, if there are parked cars on the side of the road, you don’t want to ride too close to them.
-A driver or passenger could open a door unexpectedly, and you won’t have time to react.
+- Don't ride too close to parked cars.
+While you certainly want to give drivers enough room to pass around you safely, you don't want to ride too close to them if there are parked cars on the side of the road.
+A driver or passenger could open a door unexpectedly, and you won't have time to react.

-- Don’t ride your bike to work tired, drunk or distracted.
-As mentioned before, bicyclists have to not only worry about the vehicles around them but also what is immediately in front of them.
-When you are distracted or impaired by fatigue, a smartphone device or alcohol, you’re less able to pay attention to the potential hazards around you.
-Some bikers don’t consider riding their bike while intoxicated risky because it is less dangerous than getting behind the wheel.
-However, it is still illegal, irresponsible and negligent.
+- Don't ride your bike to work tired, drunk, or distracted.
+As mentioned, bicyclists have to worry about the vehicles around them and what is immediately in front of them.
+When you are distracted or impaired by fatigue, a smartphone device, or alcohol, you're less able to pay attention to the potential hazards around you.
+Some bikers don't consider riding their bike while intoxicated risky because it is less dangerous than getting behind the wheel.
+However, it is still illegal, irresponsible, and negligent.

-- Don’t forget to signal turns.
-One of the most common reasons for bike accidents to occur is because the rider failed to signal their turn.
-You cant assume that drivers are going to react according to you.
+- Don't forget to signal turns.
+One of the most common reasons for bike accidents is that the rider failed to signal their turn.
+You can't assume that drivers are going to react according to you.
 Failing to use proper signals on a bike could make it harder for even the best accident lawyer in Philadelphia to recover damages for you after an accident.

 - Don't assume that car drivers see you.
 Even with reflective gear and lights, bicycles can be hard to see, especially if the other driver is distracted by a device or something else on or around the roadway.
 Never assume that drivers see you and know you are there or signaling a turn.
 When possible, try and make direct eye contact, so you know that they are looking at you and not something else.

 - Don't forget your helmet.
 While this was also covered in the Do section, it is easily the most important thing to remember, which means it is worth reiterating.
 Wearing a helmet can save your life.